-Wharton’s user data space (/home and /data) are built on redundant, network attached storage, making it a reliable, safe place for you to store your data and code.
+Wharton’s user data space (/home) are built on redundant, network attached storage, making it a reliable, safe place for you to store your data and code.

 Snapshots